wireless90/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/FAQ.md

     You must run a node and register as a validator.
     You will be added to the list of validators, and accounts can delegate their stake to you.
     Then, based on your stake and the stake delegated to you, you’ll have a chance to be selected for the committee.
     If you are chosen and perform your validation duties correctly, you (and whoever delegated to you) will be rewarded accordingly.
-For more information, see LINK TO CALCULATOR.
+For more information, see our[Mana Calculator](https://wiki.iota.org/learn/protocols/iota2.0/core-concepts/mana-calculator/).
 </details>

 <details>
     <summary>Do I have to lock tokens to become a validator? </summary>
     Technically, no.
     However, locking tokens (besides increasing your chance to be selected for the committee) increases your rewards compared to delegating these tokens to yourself.
-    Additionally, the more tokens you lock, the more tokens you’ll tend to have delegated to you (for more in that dynamics, see the Whitepaper).
+    Additionally, the more tokens you lock, the more tokens you’ll tend to have delegated to you (for more in that dynamics, see the [Incentives Whitepaper](https://files.iota.org/papers/IOTA_2.0_Incentives_And_Tokenomics_Whitepaper.pdf)).
 </details>

 <details>